dagger/dagger/docs/current/guides/620301-azure-pipelines-container-instances.md

   go get github.com/Azure/azure-sdk-for-go/sdk/resourcemanager/containerinstance/armcontainerinstance/v2
   ```

-1. Within the `ci` directory, create a file named `main.go` and add the following code to it.
+1. Create a new sub-directory named `ci`.
+Within the `ci` directory, create a file named `main.go` and add the following code to it.
 Modify the region (`useast`) and resource group name (`my-group`) if you specified different values when creating the Azure resource group in Step 1.

   ```go file=./snippets/azure-pipelines-container-instances/main.go
   ```